-With a bank owned policy, both large-scale and community banks can purchase a life insurance plan on a key senior executive or group of essential employees at a certain company.
+With a bank-owned policy, both large-scale and community banks can purchase a life insurance plan on a key senior executive or group of essential employees at a certain company.

 Whichever bank purchases the plan is considered the owner, purchaser, and beneficiary of the policy.

-Because they are also named the designated beneficiary of the policy, the bank will be awarded tax-free death benefits and any cash value build-up associated with the insurance policy.
+Upon death, the bank will be awarded tax-free death benefits and any cash value build-up associated with the insurance policy.

-In accordance with new legislation, the insured must gain informed consent from the employee or employees in question before a bank owned life insurance policy can be taken out.
+In accordance with new legislation, the insured must gain informed consent from the employee or employees in question before a bank-owned life insurance policy can be taken out.

 Since the 1980s, these policies have been used in a tax-efficient way to offset the costs of employee benefit programs.

-Some insurance carriers may even allow banks to allocate bank owned life insurance policies toward other initiatives, but on a case-by-case basis.
+Some insurance carriers may even allow banks to allocate bank-owned life insurance policies toward other initiatives, but on a case-by-case basis.

-The banks will even get a much better return on their investments compared to a more traditional investment, such as a bond or mortgage-backed securities.
+The banks will get a much better return on their investments compared to a more traditional investment, such as a bond or mortgage-backed securities.

 On top of the performance of the investment, the money is growing inside of the policy tax-free, meaning the deposit gains are actually larger than they appear.

 This is why BOLI policies are often referred to as “tax shelters” for banks.

-Who Pays the Insurance Premiums?
+Who Pays The Insurance Premiums?

-Premiums can be paid in the form of a single premium lump sum, or annual premium payments can be set up.
+Premiums can be paid in the form of a single lump sum, or annual premium payments can be set up.
 However, banks typically choose to move forward with a single premium deposit.

 Nonetheless, a specialized funding vehicle is created for these payments, also referred to as the bank’s insurance trust.